 - Brush the outside of the crust with egg wash and sprinkle the raw sugar over it.
 Bake for 30-35 minutes until the crust is golden brown and the juices are bubbling.

-- Let the strawberry galette to stand for at least 15-20 minutes before serving, or wait until it has come to room temperature, to allow the filling to set up.
+- Let stand for at least 15-20 minutes before serving, or wait until it has come to room temperature, to allow the filling to set up.

 Notes

-- Can't get your dough rolled into a perfect circle?
+- No need for a perfect circle of pie dough: Can't get your dough rolled into a perfect circle?
 No worries, ovals are fine!
 They taste just as good as circles!